jjchurch03/RoboboatTest/Comp_2024/README.md

 	- Train for posters
 	- Pool testing for psuedo code
 - Task 4
-	- Create code in GPS folder
+	- Create code in Indiv Folder
 	- See task3 for poster training
 	- add code that gets waypoint before start of task to make sure watergun does not blow boat too far away
 	- pool testing
 	- Update code as needed

-- Task 5
+- Task 5 (Would be nice)
 	- Move into GPS folder
 	- Add piece that checks for correct channel (do not accidentally go through task2 again)
 	- Buoy training